CERIT-SC/echo2/README.md

 appropriate size of its own.
 It is recommended to leave it that way.
 Making hash table larger (than what would program decide) wouldn't necessarily improve performance.
 There are cases where performance can even degrade.
-Making hash table smaller can be useful if you want to save memory but it will cause longer runtime.
+Making hash table smaller can be useful, if you want to save memory, but it will cause longer runtime.

 Hash table size can range from *20* to *32*.
 Value specifies size exponent.
-Size 20 means, that the hash can discern 2^20 different hashes.
+Size 20 means, that the hash table can discern 2^20 different hashes.

 ``` bash